 - Keep working at it and confidence will come

-Employee is Riskiest
+Employee is also risky

 Millionaires have the mindset that being an employee is the riskiest position of all.
-You can get fired at any time and you have a ceiling on how much you can earn.
+You can get fired at any time, and you have a ceiling on how much you can earn.

 Everybody talks about investing in the stock market, passive income, and compound interest.
 But millionaires focus on building a business instead.